 There is some irony in this stretch of Guadalupe being the most dangerous, since bikers have identified a different portion of Guadalupe, running from 24th Street and Martin Luther King, as being particularly safe.
 However, this section has protected bike lanes, which the other parts of Guadalupe do not.

 The Texas Transportation Code mandates the following for all bicycle use throughout the entire state of Texas:

-- Don’t carry anything that makes it so you can’t keep a hand on the handlebar – A person operating a bicycle may not use the bicycle to carry an object that prevents the person from operating the bicycle with at least one hand on the handlebars of the bicycles: (551.102c)
+- Don’t carry anything that makes it so you can’t keep a hand on the handlebar – A person operating a bicycle may not use it to carry an object that prevents the person from operating the bike with at least one hand on the handlebars: (551.102c)